Skip to main content

 private static DH key may be proved by generating a MAC given the

-recipients public DH key.
+recipient's public DH key.
 Therefore this document extends the

-definition of the term "Trust Anchor" in a sense that its public key
+definition of the term "Trust Anchor": the corresponding public key

 can also be used for MAC generation for static DH proof of possession